Chainsaw Storage Ideas: How To Store And Winterize A Chainsaw Correctly

 Stabil (or STA-BIL) is the brand that pops up most frequently when asking others how they winterize chainsaws.
 It’s guaranteed to keep fuel fresh for up to 2 years in storage.

-And finally, in this official Stihl video, we learn how to drain a chainsaw of fuel and oil.
+In this Stihl video, we learn how to drain a chainsaw of fuel and oil.

 Regular fuel from the gas station breaks down quickly which is why it’s not good to leave it in your tank.
 The chemical composition changes, and running or keeping old fuel in your chainsaw can damage it.